Pro Tools (album): Background

-The title was derived from Pro Tools, a production software program.
+The title refers to Pro Tools music production software.
 In an interview with Vibe, he explained:

 Pro Tools features production from Wu-Elements producers RZA, True Master, Mathematics and Bronze Nazareth, as well as Arabian Knight, Dreddy Kruger, Preservation.
 Guest appearances range from RZA, Masta Killa, and GZA's son Young Justice.
 GZA later said "I saw an ad out there where it’s promoted as a GZA album.
 I'll probably be on most of the tracks but its supposed to be a compilation album, there’s various artists on the album".

 GZA was asked about producers and having fewer guest appearances on the album, responding "I’m not one who works with big producers because I expect that to make the album go double platinum.
 I remember once we paid $150,000 for a Trackmasters beat once, with Ron Isley singing, the “Back In The Game” track off of Iron Flag, and it wasn’t even a single, so I don’t bother searching for names.
 I’d rather people buy the record because they want a GZA album, and then the extras be a surprise.
 The album as a whole has only two Clan members on it.
 The last day we were recording, I was in Paris supporting the Wu tour, and a call was put out that I was in the studio and the only two that showed up were RZA & Masta Killa, so that’s what we went with.
 My next album is going to be no guest appearances.
 Emcees need to start carrying their own weight".
 In the same interview, he gave a response about having only a few RZA-produced songs on the album, stating "Well, you have to put in time with your producer, and RZA and I have been working back since I was 11 & he was 8 going to the Bronx to check out this hip hop stuff, so you have to know where they are coming from.
 Whenever I close my eyes and listen to his stuff, I can’t put a rhyme to it.
 His beats are more cinematic".